|Probably he means no harm.|

 Fog enveloped us as we made our approach to Dredskull Point.
 Normally I'd be happy about it—fog.
 It's great for hiding in.
 But not here.
 Not at Dredskull Point.

 There wasn't a lighthouse to guide us in.
-That was intentional, to dissuade those like us from attempting a landing and doing what we were planning on doing, which was to break a prisoner out.
+That was intentional, to dissuade those like us from attempting a landing and doing what we were planning, which was to break a prisoner out.
 To get to Harshtree, one must go by foot, over land.
 The sea provides protection from two sides, and the land side is heavily fortified with thick stone walls, guards, and attack dogs, and a virtually impenetrable forest that stops just feet from the front wall (hence the name "Harshtree").

 As a challenging first mission, this was a doozy.